Justis-Lamanna/rayscode/readme.md

 operators.
 If you want, see if you can strip down your code to use only valid raysfire emotes!

 ### I/O
-raysT: Accepts input.
+raysLick: Accepts input.
 Puts the specified number of characters entered onto the stack.
 Example:
 ```
 raysThree raysT